 Tom Models for Armani and Mens Health in Manchester

-On another YouTube video, Tom provides information on how he and a friend walked on a fitness photoshoot with Armani and Mens Health UK.
+On another YouTube video, Tom provides information on how he and a friend walked on a fitness photoshoot with Armani and Mens Health UK in Manchester, UK.

 Tom is getting a great started on his fitness modeling career as well as having great success in physique competitions.
 I appreciate his responses to my questions.
 I look forward to seeing more success from him in the future.